Sidduri2025/RehabEdge/README.md

 Standardized recorded values like duration, accuracy, and repetitions for consistent progress tracking

 Used patient posture keypoints to compute angular deviation and overall session accuracy.

+Trend Analysis will analyze the  patient session data to calculate progress percentages and visualize trends.